 We love this iconic French Pot ice cream for its bright, fruity flavors and big, decadent chocolate chip inclusions.
 If you’re not familiar, let us guide you into what we believe to be one the best, most original, artisan-crafted products in the United States.

-Going behind the scenes at the largest artisan ice cream company around has turned us into even bigger fans.
-Check out our video here:
+Going behind the scenes at the largest artisan ice cream company around has turned us into even bigger fans of this French pot ice cream.
+Check out our YouTube video for the full story.

 Daryl first tasted the iconic French Pot ice cream many years ago while visiting his friends, Joe and Susan, for dinner.
 Susan’s father, who lived in the Queen City at the time, had been express shipping the ice cream to Susan in Pennsylvania because he loved both the ice cream and his daughter so much.
 Daryl tasted a few spoonfuls and was hooked.